Gusi/docs.everlaps.com/docs/en/user-guide/config.md

 			One <silence msec="1000"/> Two

-		If you here *One Two* with a 1 second pause in between, the bug is not present and selecting compatibility mode will not be necessary; if only *One* is heard then it will be necessary to select it.
+		If you here *One Two* with a 1 second pause in between, the bug is not present and selecting compatibility mode will not be necessary: if only *One* is heard then it will be necessary to select it.

 ---

-#### &fa-bell-o; Sounds
+#### :fontawesome-regular-bell: Sounds

 It is possible to adjust the volume individually for each systems sound according to the needs of the track.